dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 - A bastion host (or jump server) that runs the SSH protocol, acting as a secure entry point.
 - The database itself (such as a Redshift cluster).

-dbt Cloud uses an SSH tunnel to connect through the Load Balancer to the database.
-This tunnel is set up at the start of any dbt job run.
-If the tunnel drops, the job fails.
+dbt Cloud uses an SSH tunnel to connect through the load balancer to the database.
+This connection is established at the start of any dbt job run.
+If the tunnel connection drops, the job fails.

 Tunnel failures usually happen because: